 Because we run our own academic program, we have the flexibility to adjust if students need to leave Oxford before the end of the semester.
 Instruction could continue remotely if needed.

 If a student has symptoms or otherwise believes that they have contracted Covid, they should notify staff, go into quarantine, and get a PCR test (and instructions for how to do this have been given to students).
-If a student is confirmed as having Covid, the rest of their household will need to isolate and be tested.
+If a student is confirmed as having Covid, the rest of their household will need to be tested.
+However, these household members will only be obliged to isolate if they test positive or develop symptoms themselves.
 If students are well enough, we will aim to continue with their academic work whilst testing and quarantining proceeds.

 Q What will students do if they are experiencing symptoms or otherwise believe they may have contracted COVID-19?

 If students experience symptoms or otherwise believe they have contracted Covid-19, they should notify staff, go into quarantine, and get a PCR test (instructions for how to order tests have been given to students).
-If a student is confirmed as having Covid, the rest of their household will need to isolate and be tested.
+If a student is confirmed as having Covid, the rest of their household will need to be tested.
+However, these household members will only be obliged to isolate if they test positive or develop symptoms themselves.
 Of course, if anybody’s situation becomes very bad, then we will seek medical help for them.

 No. As is the case in the US, not all individuals in the host country are required to be vaccinated.
 Many other countries are not as far along in the vaccination rollout process, so it is possible that roommates, faculty, etc. will not yet have had access to a vaccine.